Synaptic-Logistics-Lab/SynapseGigamapper/README.md

 but the underlying code has been left in place for those interested in extending it.

 # citation
-If you use SynapseNavigator in your work, please cite both this fork and the original protGPS publication.
+If you use SynapseGigamapper in your work, please cite both this fork and the original protGPS publication.

-## SynapseNavigator
+## SynapseGigamapper
 Brandt, L. B. (2025).
-SynapseNavigator: extension of protGPS for synapse-associated protein prediction.
+SynapseGigamapper: a Protein Language Model for protein localization prediction at Neuronal Synapses.

 ```
 @misc{brandt2025synapsenavigator,